Actively Recruiting

 - Malignant colorectal polyps diagnosed after polypectomy

-- Protected and vulnerable adult
+- Protected and vulnerable adults

-- Not covered by Health insurance
+- Not covered by health insurance

-- Not treated with adjuvant chemotherapy despite indication (incomplete treatment not included)
+- Not treated with adjuvant chemotherapy despite indication (incomplete treatment not included) (for part II)

-- Treated with neoadjuvant chemo-radiation therapy
+- Treated with neoadjuvant chemo-radiation therapy (for part II)

 AI-Screening